AndreiChernovJr/Car_price_prediciton/readme.md

 The repository is organized as follows:

 - `autos.csv/`: Contains the historical data used for training and testing the model.
-- `car_price.ipyb/`: Jupyter notebooks showcasing the data analysis, model development, and evaluation processes.
+- `car_price_rus.ipyb/`: Jupyter notebook showcasing the data analysis, model development, and evaluation processes in russian as it was originally created.
+- `car_price_naked_eng.ipyb/`: Jupyter notebook with same code, headings in english and deleted text blocks for more convenient code review.

 ## Interactive Notebook (Google Colab)